What We Were Never Taught About Emotional Intelligence

 Work with your emotions instead of against them

-Use that insight to make clearer choices and navigate challenges with more skill
+Use that insight to make clearer choices and navigate challenges with skill

-And here’s the good news: emotional intelligence can be learned.
+The good news is that emotional intelligence can be learned.
 You don’t have to figure it out alone.

 What EQ Looks Like in Everyday Life

-This isn’t about becoming someone different.
+Building emotional intelligence is not about changing who you are.
 It’s about becoming more you, with clarity, compassion, and choice.

 Notice the early signs of burnout, stress, or disconnection